- Renal Osteodystrophy Center

 What is renal osteodystrophy?

 The medical term "renal" describes things related to the kidneys.
 Renal osteodystrophy is a bone disease that occurs when your kidneys fail to maintain the proper levels of calcium and phosphorus in your blood.
-It's a common problem in people with kidney disease and affects 90 percent of dialysis patients.
+It's a common problem in people with kidney disease and affects most dialysis patients.